-Has a handbrake plus a padded seat which has a vested seat top that reclines.
+Has a handbrake plus a padded seat that has a vested seat top that reclines.
 The stroller can be folded with items still attached.

-It is travel system compatible so it also accepts major infant car seat brands.
+It is a travel system compatible so it also accepts major infant car seat brands.

 - It has a patent folding tech locking device which automatically clicks when folded.
 A lot of users like that it stays in place during storage and when on the road.

 - People familiar with the City Mini Series noted that this model doesn’t come with a reversible seat